NullAngst/HotOffThePRSS/README.md

 - Give the webhook a name (e.g., "RSS Feeds") and copy the Webhook URL.

-## 5. Running the Bot as a Service (Recommended)
+## 5. Running the Script as a Service (Recommended)
-To ensure the bot runs 24/7 and restarts automatically, we will set up two separate systemd services: one for the web UI and one for the scheduler.
+To ensure the Script runs 24/7 and restarts automatically, we will set up two separate systemd services: one for the web UI and one for the scheduler.
 ## 1. Create the Web UI Service
 Create a service file for the Gunicorn web server.
 ```